AlternativeFFFF/Alt-F4/submissions/nauvis_archives_ancient_methodologies/nauvis_archives.md

 ## Nauvis Archives: Outdated Techniques <author>stringweasel</author>

 Over the years, Factorio has changed significantly.
-New players, new mechanics, new developers, new metas, etc. And as things change, some techniques for playing get left behind to make way for new and improved ways.
-Like humans no longer being required to walk everywhere or check their ~~Myspace~~ ~~Facebook~~ TikTok regularly; the same has happened in Factorio.
+New players, new mechanics, new developers, new strategies, etc. And as things change, some techniques for playing get left behind to make way for new and improved ways.
+Like long ago when [Kerbals](https://www.kerbalspaceprogram.com/) landed on Mun using only [wings as landing gear](https://youtu.be/bGd_BFu9e10?t=581), or Minecraft players that built [minecart boosters](https://minecraft.gamepedia.com/Tutorials/Minecart_booster) to propel their carts.
 There are old rituals and techniques that we no longer use in the modern age.
-I always find it interesting to look back and see what was done in the past, so that’s what we’ll do here.
+I always find it interesting to look back and see what was done in the past, so that’s what we’ll investigate here.

 ### Victory Poles